wwarthen/RomWBW/Source/Images/d_games/Readme.txt

 This disk contains several games for CP/M including the Infocom games Zork 1 through 3, Planetfall and Hitchhiker's Guide to the Galaxy.
+A complete collection of all infocom games is available on the separate INFOCOM disk image

 Nemesis and Dungeon Master is a Rogue-like game released in 1981.
 It is playable on a text terminal using ASCII graphics to represent the dungeon.
 Only a few